-The Water Agency works closely with the Sonoma County Economic Development Board (EDB) to provide information and programs on water conservation to businesses in our service area.
-Contact EDB at (707) 565-7257 for more information.
+The Water Agency works closely with the Sonoma County Economic Development Board (EDB) and County of Sonoma, General Services, to provide information and programs on water use efficiency to businesses in our service area.
+Conserving water can help increase profits by reducing overhead costs.
+Contact the EDB at (707) 565-7170 or General Services at (707) 565-6455 for more information.

 Large Landscape Water Use Survey

-Is your parking lot cracking?
 Do you have wet, soggy grass in some areas and dry dead grass in others?
 High water bills?
 Your property needs a FREE Large Landscape Water Use Survey.
-Find out what’s going on with your landscape and where all the water, and money, is going.
+Find out how efficient your landscape is to see where all the water, and money, is going.
 A survey will provide a full report and analysis of your landscape irrigation system and water usage so you can make informed decisions on how to manage your property.
-Contact the Business Environmental Alliance at (707) 565-7257.
+Contact the Sonoma County Green Business Program at (707) 565-6455.

 Business Water-Use Evaluations

-Get a no-cost water-use evaluation with a comprehensive report and recommendations to increase your bottom line.
-The Water Agency partners with your local water provider and the Business Environmental Alliance (BEA) to provide comprehensive water-use evaluations for all types of businesses from offices to manufacturing.
-Visit the BEA website or call (707) 565-7257.
+Get a no-cost water use evaluation with a comprehensive report and recommendations to increase your bottom line.
+The Water Agency partners with your local water provider and the Green Business Program to provide comprehensive water use evaluations for all types of businesses from offices to manufacturing.
+Visit the Green Business website or call (707) 565-6455.

 Qualified Water Efficient Landscaper

-Does your landscape know how to keep your landscape looking great while saving your water and money?
-Qualified Water Efficient Landscaper (QWEL) training is a U.S. Environmental Protection Agency WaterSense approved training program for landscapers that provides an educational foundation based on principals of proper plant selection for the local climate, irrigation system design and maintenance, and irrigation system programming and operation.
+Does your landscaper know how to keep your landscape looking great while saving you water and money?
+Qualified Water Efficient Landscaper (QWEL) training is a U.S. Environmental Protection Agency WaterSense approved training program for landscapers.
+It provides an educational foundation based on principals of proper plant selection for the local climate, irrigation system design and maintenance, and irrigation system programming and operation.
 To learn more about QWEL and to find a QWEL trained landscaper, visit the QWEL website.